 How many times can I attempt the passcode on the iPhone lock screen?

-How does entering the wrong passcode disable my iPhone?
+How does entering the wrong PIN disable my iPhone?

 If you have forgotten your iPhone passcode and you guess it wrongly 6 times in a row your device will be disabled.
 Your device is then locked and unresponsive for 1 minute before you are able to guess the iPhone passcode again.